ia-toki/tcframe/docs/tutorials/tutorial_2.rst

 | Memory Limit: 64 MB
 |
 | **Description**
-| Given a weighted connected graph G consisting of N nodes and M edges.
+| Given a weighted, connected graph G consisting of N nodes and M edges.
 The nodes are numbered from 0 to N - 1.
-You need to select N - 1 out of those M edges such that the graph remains connected if we only consider the selected edges.
-What is the minimum sum of the weight of the selected edges that satisfy the above constraint?
+You need to choose N - 1 out of those M edges such that the graph remains connected if we only consider the chosen edges.
+What is the minimum possible sum of the weight of the chosen edges?
 |
 | **Input Format**
 | The first line contains two integers N and M separated by a space.
 | M lines follow.
-Each line contains three integers U, V, and W separated by a space.
-This line indicates that there is an edge connecting node U and V with weight W.
+Each line contains three integers U, V, and W separated by a space, representing an edge connecting node U and V with weight W.
 |
 | **Output Format**
-| A single line containing the minimum sum of the weight of the selected edges that satisfy the above constraint.
+| A single line containing the minimum possible sum of the weight of the chosen edges.
 |
 | **Sample Input**
 | ``3 3``